plusjade/jekyll-bootstrap/README.md

+# Archived

+Hi this repo is no longer maintained.
+I also failed to renew the jekyllbootstap dot com website.
+It's now been abused =/

+This repo still highlights usable patterns for jekyll-based blogs and advanced/hackable liquid techniques.
+It's been fun!
+Thank you all.

 # Jekyll-Bootstrap

 The quickest way to start and publish your Jekyll powered blog.
 100% compatible with GitHub pages

 ## Usage

-For all usage and documentation please see: <http://jekyllbootstrap.com>
+For all usage and documentation please see: (website no longer maintained)

 ## Version